kaizau/an-http-story/README.md

 # A HTTP Story 🧶

-> A 3rd-person VR platformer about finding one's way...
+> A 13kb\* VR platformer about finding one's way...

 Sometimes, the web can be a beautiful place.
 Other times, it can be a dangerous place.

-This is one of the latter times...
+This story is about one of the latter times...

 ## Details 🔍

-A first-time entry for the 2020 js13KGames competition, WebXR category.
+This is my entry for the 2020 js13KGames competition, WebXR category.

 Works best on: